mdoklea/book-recommendation-service/README.md

 * The code should be tested as appropriated.

 # Prerequisites

-* JDK: `8` or `11`
+* Install Java JDK 8
-* Spring Boot:  2.1.1`
+* Spring Boot:  `2.1.1.RELEASE`
 * Gradle: `https\://services.gradle.org/distributions/gradle-4.10.2-bin.zip`
 * lombok

+In more details the dependencies are in file `build.gradle`

+# Steps to build the service

+1. Package application to an executable archive (jar or war file) by building it using the build command:
+   `./gradlew build`

-# Steps to run the service
+# Steps to run the application

-1. Running from an IDE.
-* Download folder with book csv files: `https://github.com/mdoklea/book-recommendation-service/tree/master/files`
+1. After you have build the application then run it by command:
+   `./gradlew bootRun`

-* Running from an IDE.
+2. Or just run it from an IDE.

-* You can bring everything down, removing the containers entirely, with the down command.
-`docker-compose down`

-#  Tech/framework used
-# Installation

-# Tests
+# Test Application & Endpoints

+User API development environment for testing the application like [Postman](https://www.getpostman.com/)

+1. After the application has run successfully, the very first step is to upload the books from the csv files.
+In folder `https://github.com/mdoklea/book-recommendation-service/tree/master/files` there some .csv files, both for importing data and for testing cases.